Pennsylvania

 209 road ~15 miles south of Shenandoah has much of Lithuanian heritage in the towns along it.

-Tamaqua town has the third still-open Lithuanian church (St. Peter and Paul, 307 Pine St.), which also an impressive example of Lithuanian modern art as it has been crafted in its entirety by a famous Lithuanian-American sculptor-architect V.K.
+Tamaqua town has the second still-open Lithuanian church of the region (St. Peter and Paul, 307 Pine St.), which is also an impressive example of Lithuanian modern art as its interior has been crafted by a famous Lithuanian-American sculptor-architect V.K.
 Jonynas (1976) in his unique style.
 The tower is crowned by a Lithuanian sun-cross.
-The Lithuanian flag, however, has been moved from the altar to the organ while the wooden external cross was removed and replaced by a simple non-Lithuanian-styled one: Allentown diocese has been especially tough on the ethnicity of the churches so, while such things as Lithuanian crosses remained in the ex-Lithuanian churches elsewhere, they were almost invariably removed in the Southern Coal Region (except for the details too expensive to replace, such as the stained glass Windows).
+The Lithuanian flag, however, has been moved out while the wooden external cross was removed and replaced by a simple non-Lithuanian-styled one: Allentown diocese has been especially tough on the ethnicity of the churches so, while such things as Lithuanian crosses remained in the ex-Lithuanian churches elsewhere, they were almost invariably removed in the Southern Coal Region (except for the details too expensive to replace, such as the stained glass Windows). ~2018, a massive renovation in the Tamaqua church has also removed large swatches of original style that once formed the church as a single whole.
+Stations of the cross were replaced by the ones moved from another closed church, the altar side has been remodeled, the tower shortened (due to water leakage), and the front sculptures removed.
+The details that were removed still exist in the parish, albeit in other places (e.g. in the sacristy).
+Before the current Tamaqua church was built, Lithuanians used a building behind it as a church, as well as a school.
+That building still stands (constructed in 1927).
+While the remodeling removed some of the original character, they ensured that this church continues as the main church of Tamaqua, thus, it has not been closed (albeit renamed from St. Peter and Paul to St. John XXIII).

 Tamaqua is one of the larger towns in the area with 7000 inhabitants (13 000 back in the "golden days").
 It had 106 Lithuanian families in 1906 and 235 Lithuanian families in 1917; given the size of the families back then this may have made up 5-10% of population.
 Those families now lay at Owl Creek Road, where there is St. Peter and Paul Lithuanian cemetery (1929).
 The most impressive there is a derelict freestanding gate without any fence remaining.
 Two Lithuanian tricolor motifs are still visible on the gate, as are the words „Lithuanian cemetery“.

 The same cemetery was also jointly used by a parish ~5 miles east in Coaldale based in a white St. John the Baptist church.
 This church has been closed while the town itself lost nearly three-quarters of its population decreasing from 7000 to 2000 people.
 A Lithuanian inscription „Šv.
-Jono Lietuvių R. K. bažnyčia“ still remains there.
+Jono Lietuvių R. K. bažnyčia“ still remains on its cornerstone.
 It bears the date of 1914 05 10.
+After closure, this church was bought by a local person who was attached to it as he married his Lithuanian wife there and baptized their children there.
+Living in the rectory, he left the church mostly as it was.
+The diocese itself, however, after selling the church, tried to remove stained-glass-windows and the cornerstone but the parishioners and the new owner fought against this.
+Still, the diocese has removed the Lithuanian names of the church donors from the stained-glass windows.

-Shenandoah is the most Lithuanian US town among those above 5000 inhabitants but if you count all villages with population above 1000 the New Philadelphia has that title. ~25% people there are Lithuanians (more than of any other ancestry).
-In 1910, when the village was double in size there was a confrontation between two ethnicities: Lithuanians and Irish.
-Both established a church and both remained open nearly until today.
+Shenandoah is the most Lithuanian US town among those above 5000 inhabitants but if you count all the villages with population above 1000, New Philadelphia, that title belongs to New Philadelphia. ~25% people there are Lithuanians (more than of any other single ancestry).
+In 1910, when the village was double in size, there was a confrontation between two ethnicities: Lithuanians and Irish.
+Both established their own church and both remained open nearly until these days.
 Unfortunately, in 2008 the Lithuanian Sacred Heart church was closed (its building constructed in 1984).
-Now it serves as a church-owned cafe open weekly; the cafe still offers a Lithuanian „kugelis“, although all the Lithuanian symbols (such as Rūpintojėlis) have been removed by the diocese.
+Now it serves as a church-owned café open weekly; the café still offers a Lithuanian kugelis, although all the Lithuanian symbols (such as Rūpintojėlis) have been removed by the diocese.

 To better understand just how massive Lithuanian community of New Philadelphia was, you may see its Lithuanian school (abandoned, no Lithuanian details, built in 1926) and equally massive (for such a village) Sacred Heart Lithuanian cemetery.

 Minersville (pop.
 4000 today, 9000 in 1930) Lithuanian parish of St. Francis of Assisi (1950) has been also condemned but its people achieved an impressive victory in Vatican.
 After their complaint, Vatican recognized that bishop illegally closed down their church.
-Unfortunately, the bishop refuses to concede and decided to reopen the church merely symbolically (for a single holy mass celebration annually).
+Unfortunately, the bishop refused to concede and decided to reopen the church merely symbolically (for a single holy mass celebration annually).
+Then, in the 2020s, it was decided to close the church down completely citing "little use of the building" as a reason.
+With the old Lithuanian parish community already disintegrated, this decision was left unchallenged.

-On the hill above the church, there is the former Lithuanian school (open as non-Lithuanian; no surviving Lithuanian details).
+On the hill above the church, there is the former Lithuanian school (open as a non-Lithuanian school without surviving Lithuanian details).

 St. Clair town (pop.
-3000 today, 7000 in 1930) also saw its St. Casimir Lithuanian church (441 South Nicholas St., constructed in 1917) closed down several years ago.
+3000 today, 7000 in 1930) also saw its St. Casimir Lithuanian church (441 South Nicholas St., constructed in 1917) closed down during the campaign against the ethnic churches ~2010.
 The building is abandoned, with even the mass plaque with its final priest‘s name (Jankaitis) still adorning the wall.

 St. Casimir Lithuanian cemetery (est. 1929) remains near St. Clair, and the St. Casimir statue is its prime sight.
-Another Lithuanian cemetery (non-religious) is known as Sons of Lithuania cemetery and is located west of town together with St. Mary's Byzantine cemetery.
+Another Lithuanian cemetery (non-religious) is known as Sons of Lithuania cemetery and is located west of town together with St. Mary's Byzantine cemetery (without a visible separation).

 Lithuanian heritage west of Shenandoah

 Mt.
 Carmel township (pop.
 6 000 today, 18 000 back in 1930) was the hub of Lithuanian activities in the western Southern Coal Region.
-It still has a Lithuanian Social Club (309 S. Oak St.) with a door painted in Lithuanian tricolor.
-The club is possibly the most inclined to keep the Lithuanian heritage among the Lithuanian clubs of Pennsylvania's coal region, thanks to the young enthusiasts of Lithuanian heritage.
+It still has a Lithuanian Social Club (309 S. Oak St.), established in 1926, with a door painted in Lithuanian tricolor.
+The club moved to this building in 1932.
+The club is among the most inclined to keep the Lithuanian heritage among the Lithuanian clubs of Pennsylvania's coal region, thanks to the young enthusiasts of Lithuanian heritage.
 Today, only a minority of its ~400 members are Lithuanians but, nevertheless, the club keeps the Lithuanian traditions and has many Lithuanian memorabilia inside.
-The club, open every day, also helps lonely old people to socialise.
+The club, open every day, also helping lonely people to socialize.

-There is also a massive Holy Cross Lithuanian cemetery (south of town, Cemetery road).
-It was named after a Lithuanian church, closed in 1992 and used as a warehouse, partly derelict, with many of its windows broken.
-The church is among the oldest in the eare, its construction having begun in 1892 according to the Lithuanian cornerstone („St. Krizaus liet. bazniczia 1892“).
+Mt.
+Carmel also has a massive Holy Cross Lithuanian cemetery (south of town, Cemetery road).
+It was named after a Lithuanian church, closed in 1992 and now used as a warehouse, partly derelict, with many of its windows broken.
+The church is among the oldest in the area, its construction having begun in 1892 according to the Lithuanian cornerstone („St. Krizaus liet. bazniczia 1892“).

-The most important building in the town is, arguably, the
+The most important building in Mt.
+Carmel is, arguably, the

-Marija Kaupas, a Lithuanian nun worked in Mt.
+Marija Kaupas, a Lithuanian nun, used to work in Mt.
 Carmel (she is on the route of canonization and a street has been named in her honor in Chicago).
 A center of voluntarism used by the Bucknell college has been named Mother Maria Kaupas Center for Volunteerism (est. 2015).
 Students live there temporarily, performing good deeds.

 Shamokin town has been famous for America's first Lithuanian publishing house (which published Lithuanian-English dictionary by Markas Tvarauskas).
-It also had a Lithuanian St. Michael Archangel church (Cherry St.) that was closed in 1995 and demolished in 2015.
-Shamokin‘s Lithuanian club in nearby Coal Township still functions as a members-only pub as does the Lithuanian cemetery (all of the town's cemeteries are located in a single area in the southeast next to coal mining remains, but the Lithuanian cemetery is separated from the others by the grove).
+It also had a Lithuanian St. Michael Archangel church (Cherry St.) that was closed in 1995 and demolished in 2015, although its basement stilll remains.
+Shamokin‘s Lithuanian club in nearby Coal Township was closed down for good during the COVID pandemic (~2020) and never reopened.
+The only Lithuanian institution that still remains is thus the Shamokin's Lithuanian cemetery (all of the town's cemeteries are located in a single area in the southeast next to coal mining remains, but the Lithuanian cemetery is separated from the others by the grove).

-An interesting location on the way from Shenandoah to Mount Carmel and Shamokin is Centralia, a town that was demolished due to mine fires under it that sometimes led to smoke above ground, as well as the Ashland mine, open to tourists.
-Both are not directly related to Lithuanians but speak volumes about the conditions they came to work in (the mine), still better than those back home in Lithuania, as well as the environmental damage from the mining.
+An interesting location on the way from Shenandoah to Mount Carmel and Shamokin is Centralia, a town that was demolished due to mine fires under it that sometimes led to smoke above ground.

 Lithuanian heritage east of Shenandoah

 The area's largest town east of Shenandoah is Hazleton (pop.
 17 000 today, 38 000 back in 1940).
 Its brownish Sts.
 Peter and Paul's Lithuanian church (constuction began on 1911) used to be an extensive multiple-building complex.
 Unfortunately, it all has been sold in 2010 by the diocese and now serves as a Spanish Pentecostal church.
 Lithuanian-language cornerstone remains, however.
-Hazleton Lithuanian cemetery (est. 1886) is at the Cemetery road / E Broad corner, offering numerous old inscriptions.
+Hazleton Lithuanian cemetery is at the Cemetery road / E Broad corner, offering numerous old inscriptions.
+The Hazleton Lithuanian parish was established in 1896 and is one of the oldest in America.

 McAdoo (pop.
 2000 today, 5000 back in 1930) had a wooden St. Casimir Lithuanian church near the Cleveland and Adams street corner (it has been transformed into a residential house).
-It is interesting that this church has been born out of anti-Catholic sentiment as its builders planned to stay independent of Vatican.
-However after the works had begun in 1928 they disagreed among themselves and were short on money, therefore went back to Catholicism.
-The completed church then served as Catholic as Catholic although the congregation was never big enough to support a separate parish.
+It is interesting that this church has been born out of anti-Roman-Catholic sentiment as its builders planned to stay independent of Vatican.
+However after the works had begun in 1928 they disagreed among themselves and were short on money, therefore, they went back to Roman Catholicism.
+The completed church then served as Roman Catholic, although the congregation was never big enough to support a separate parish.

-A nice place to see a town much like the early Lithuanian migrants found them in the 19th century is the Eckley‘s Miners Village which has remained much like over a century ago, with rows of wooden homes.
+A nice place to see a Pennsylvania Coal Region town that still looks much like the early Lithuanian migrants found them in the 19th century is the Eckley‘s Miners Village with its rows of wooden homes.
 It may be visited as a museum and the introductory film describes Lithuanians among its historic ethnicities.
 The entire town is being slowly converted into a museum as the vacated homes are not filled with new tenants.

 The map